-There are laws about how trustees may invest.
-The current rules were introduced in 1988 and are often referred to as the 'prudent person' rules.
-There are a number of factors for trustees to take into account, including 'the desirability of diversifying Trust investments.'
-In practice, when people put their home into a Trust, they do not expect the trustees to sell the property and invest in a diversified portfolio.
+There are laws about how Trustees may invest.
+The rules are often referred to as the 'prudent person' rules.
+There are a number of factors for Trustees to take into account, including 'the desirability of diversifying Trust investments.'
+In practice, when people put their home into a Trust, they do not expect the Trustees to sell the property and invest in a diversified portfolio.
 Fortunately, the law does allow you to say the 'prudent person' rules are not to apply to your Trust.